kriszyp/lmdb-js/README.md

 		// for each key-value pair in the given range that matched the filter })
 ```
 Note that `map` and `filter` are also lazy, they will only be executed once their returned iterable is iterated or `forEach` is called on it.
-The `map` and `filter` functions also support async/promise-based functions, and you can create async iterable if the callback functions execute asynchronously (return a promise).
+The `map` and `filter` functions also support async/promise-based functions, and you can create an async iterable if the callback functions execute asynchronously (return a promise).

 We can also query with offset to skip a certain number of entries, and limit the number of entries to iterate through:
 ```